Seal Cruises

 Photos and videos can be viewed and purchased here (funds go to help support CRESLI's work)

-Another fantastic trip on Shinnecock Bay aboard the R/V Peconic!
-CRESLI (Coastal Research & Education Society of Long Island) Senior scientist/naturalist, Dr. Artie Kopelman, with the help of 3 trained volunteers and the fantastic crew of the R/V Peconic (Captain Chris Winsor and Mate Matt Dean), brought us to see 102 Atlantic harbor seals hauled-out on a sandbar in Shinnecock Bay with several swimming including an Atlantic gtray seal.
-Once again, these photos were taken using a Nikon Z 8 camera and a Nikkor Z 180-600mm lens.
-Some have been edited slight;ly, and others were digitally cropped.
+Photos were taken using a Nikon Z 8 camera and a Nikkor Z 180-600mm lens.
 All photos were taken without disturbing seals from distances in full compliance with federal and NYS statues regarding marine mammals.
-Our thanks to Stony Brook University, SoMAS and the Marine Sciences Center at the Southampton Campus.
-One final thank you to our co-sponsors, the South Fork Natural History Center and Museum.
-BTW, at Shinnecock Bay, we found a CRESLI cataloged harbor seal (named "top-hat-turkey-right") that was seen on 1/24/21 at Cupsogue Beach.
+Our thanks to Captain Chris Winsor and Mate Matt Dean for their help.
+A big thanks to our CRESLI seal cruise volunteers, also to Stony Brook University, SoMAS and the Marine Sciences Center at the Southampton Campus.
+One final thank you to our co-sponsors, the South Fork Natural History Center and Museum

 Photos and videos can be viewed and purchased here (funds go to help support CRESLI's work)